blue-marble/gridpath/doc/source/functionality.rst

 50-MW combustion turbine), but how much capacity to build at a particular project.
 Once built, the capacity remains available for the duration of the project's pre-specified lifetime.
 Minimum and maximum capacity constraints can be optionally implemented.
-The cost input to the model is a levelized cost per unit capacity.
+The cost input to the model is a annualized cost per unit capacity.
 If the optimization makes the decision to build new capacity, the total annualized cost is incurred in each period of the study (and multiplied by the number of years the period represents) for the